 1. Collection Agency letters really work:

 When a person gets a reminder letter from a Utility company, it is usually not taken all that seriously.
 He probably his going through some financial trouble.
 He has possibly defaulted on other bills too (like the credit card or medical bills), which may take higher precedence over the utility bills.

 This scenario changes when a collection agency takes over.
 A collection letter from a professional debt collection agency invokes fear and responsibility in the minds of people.
 Collection agencies carefully craft their legally complaint demand letters and send those at regular intervals, and their intensity keeps increasing.
 The customer understands that since the account is now in collections, there is no easy escape and a lot more collection activity is yet to come.
 Collection agencies are experts in collecting debt, so if money can be recovered they will recover it in one way or the other.
 Collection letters also work well when a debtor does not pick phone calls from an unfamiliar number, then letters are the only way to contact them.

 If collection letters are not successful in recovering debt, accounts can always be referred to a slightly more intensive “collection calls” service.
-Who wants to be called by a debt collector, therefore people world rather clear their bill than to be regularly contacted by a debt collector.
+Who wants to be called by a debt collector, therefore people would rather clear their bill than be regularly contacted by a debt collector.

 2. Cost Savings: